orca-app/orca/Readme.md

 	- **Windows users:** `clang` can be installed via the Visual Studio installer.
 Search for "C++ Clang Compiler".
 	- **Mac users:** Apple's built-in `clang` does not support WebAssembly.
 We recommend installing `clang` via [Homebrew](https://brew.sh/) with `brew install clang`.
 - MSVC (Visual Studio 2022 17.5 or newer) (Windows only)
 	- This can be installed through the [Visual Studio Community](https://visualstudio.microsoft.com/) installer.
+Ensure that your Visual Studio installation includes "Desktop development with C++".
 	- Please note the version requirement!
 Orca requires C11 atomics, which were only added to MSVC in late 2022.

 ### Installation instructions

+**Windows users:** You must perform all the following actions from a 64-bit Visual Studio command prompt.
+We recommend searching for "x64 Native Tools Command Prompt".

 Clone the repo, then `cd` into the `orca` directory: